Geocodio/docker-fluentbit-docker-client/README.md

 # Fluenbit w/ Docker Client

-This docker image is based off of the official [Fluentbit 1.9](https://hub.docker.com/r/fluent/fluent-bit) Docker image.
-It adds a couple of small extras such as the docker client.
+This docker image is based off of the official [Fluentbit](https://hub.docker.com/r/fluent/fluent-bit) Docker image.
+It adds a couple of small extras such as the Docker client.

 This allows us to use run e.g. `docker inspect` commands with the `exec` input in fluentbit.